bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 Before setting up the system you need to update the firmware and configure the the nodes.
 {% endsi_intro %}

-{% si_step Download the LPS configuration tool %}
+{% si_step Download the Loco Positioning configuration tool %}
 {% tabgroup %}
 {% tab Windows native installation %}
-Download and run the [LPS configuration tool](https://github.com/bitcraze/lps-tools/releases) .exe installer to install the LPS tools.
+Download and run the [Loco Positioning configuration tool](https://github.com/bitcraze/lps-tools/releases) .exe installer to install the Loco Positioning tool.
 {% endtab %}
 {% tab Installing from source (Linux/Mac/Windows) %}
-Clone the [LPS configuration tool GIT repo](https://github.com/bitcraze/lps-tools) and follow the [readme instruction](https://github.com/bitcraze/lps-tools#running-instruction) to run the tool.
+Clone the [Loco Positioning configuration tool GIT repo](https://github.com/bitcraze/lps-tools) and follow the [readme instruction](https://github.com/bitcraze/lps-tools#running-instruction) to run the tool.
 {% endtab %}
 {% endtabgroup %}
 {% endsi_step %}

-{% si_step Download the LPS node firmware %}
+{% si_step Download the Loco Positioning node firmware %}
-For the latest LPS node firmware go [here](https://github.com/bitcraze/lps-node-firmware/releases) and download the **"lps-node-firmware.dfu"** file.
+For the latest Loco Positioning node firmware go [here](https://github.com/bitcraze/lps-node-firmware/releases) and download the **"lps-node-firmware.dfu"** file.
 {% endsi_step %}

 {% si_step Update the nodes %}
-* To update the node start by opening up the LPS configuration tool.
+* To update the node start by opening up the Loco Positioning configuration tool.
 Keep the DFU button on the node pressed while connecting to your computer via USB.
 This will start the node in DFU mode.
 * If you are using Windows, the node will not be recognized the first time.
 You need to [follow the instruction to install its USB driver using Zadig](/documentation/repository/crazyradio-firmware/master/building/usbwindows/).
 In DFU mode, the node will be displayed as "STM32 BOOTLOADER" in Zadig.

-{% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/press_dfu.png %}
+{% img Loco Positioning configuration tool; medium; /images/tutorials/getting_started_with_lps/press_dfu.png %}

-* Click browse and choose the LPS node firmware
+* Click browse and choose the Loco Positioning node firmware
-{% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/browse.png %}
+{% img Loco Positioning configuration tool; medium; /images/tutorials/getting_started_with_lps/browse.png %}

 * Now update the node.
-{% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/update.png %}
+{% img Loco Positioning configuration tool; medium; /images/tutorials/getting_started_with_lps/update.png %}

 * When the update is done press reset.
-{% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/reset.png %}
+{% img Loco Positioning configuration tool; medium; /images/tutorials/getting_started_with_lps/reset.png %}
  Disconnect the node from the USB and repeat the same procedure for all the nodes before configuring them.
 {% endsi_step %}